This is why Israel is trying to ban Arab TV channel Al Jazeera

 So what's going on?

-Backed by Israeli Prime Minister Benjamin Netanyahu, Israel's communications minister, Ayoub Kara, accused the channel of inciting violence, particularly the recent flare-ups surrounding the historic Al-Aqsa mosque that is holy to both Muslims and Jews.
+Backed by Israeli Prime Minister Benjamin Netanyahu, Israel's communications minister, Ayoub Kara, accused the channel of inciting violence, particularly the recent flare-ups surrounding the historic Al-Aqsa mosque that sits in an area that is holy to both Muslims and Jews.

 Some opponents have claimed the whole thing is a smokescreen to distract from corruption cases surrounding Netanyahu.
 Others have pointed out that the ban may be near impossible to implement.